Fresheyeball/Shpadoinkle/core/README.md

 ## The primitive

-The Shpadoinkle programming model core primative is the `shpadoinkle` function.
+The Shpadoinkle programming model core primative is the `shpadoinkle` function:

 ```haskell
 shpadoinkle